avnirao/avnirao/README.md

 ## Hi there 👋

-My name is Avni _(uh-v-nee)_, a Computer Science major at the University of Washington.
+My name is Avni, a Computer Science major at the University of Washington.

 I enjoy working in Java, React, HTML/CSS/JS, and Flutter, but I love learning new languages/stacks.